 allowRefreshing(google.protobuf.BoolValue)

-When set, refresh expired ID tokens by using the refresh-token.
+Refresh expired ID tokens by using the refresh token.
 Defaults to true.
-Explicitly set to false to disable refreshing.
+To disable refreshing, set this field to false.

 cookieName(string)